 Parents – get online

-Even if you never use Instagram and Snapchat…sign up, get an account.
+Even if you never use Instagram and TikTok…sign up, and get an account.
 Understand the world that your kids are spending their time in.
 You wouldn’t sign your child up for a sports team without going along to check it out.
-Understand the security settings and make certain that your child has everything set up in a secure fashion.
+Understand the security settings, within the apps, and make certain that your child has everything set up in a secure fashion.
 Depending on the age of your child make them aware that you will be “following” them on social media.
-How can you help your child navigate their way through the online world without ever entering it.
+How can you help your child navigate their way through the online world without ever entering it?

-Monitor – Every once in a while, check out what is on your child’s phone.
+Every once in a while, check out what is on your child’s phone.
 When I was a kid I kept a diary and I would have been mortified if my mom had read it.
-Many people use the diary – cell phone analogy.
+Many people use the diary-cell phone analogy.
 Like somehow looking at your child’s cell phone is the equivalent of reading their diary.

 Nope.
 I’m not buying that one.

 A cell phone is a portal into a world without boundaries…there is no guarantee of online privacy.
 If your child wants privacy – get a journal.
 How you go about monitoring your child is up to you.
 I simply pop into her phone and click around.
 Sometimes I do this with my daughter by my side and other times I do it on my own.
 If you want to track exactly what your child is doing on their phone, check out this list of apps that can help you.
 Track the time they are spending and set time limits, monitor the sites they are visiting, the possibilities are endless.

 Put Down Your Own Phone

 It happens all the time.
 I will be busy on my own phone and notice my daughter is sitting on her phone.
 As parents, we can be guilty of setting a bad tech example.
 Make time to put down your phone and hang out with your kid.
 The easiest way to make sure kids don’t abuse their phones is to connect with them in real life.